kbanashek/BTT-FishTracker-Client/README.md

 # BTT-FishTracker-Client
 Bonefish and Tarpon Trust Fishtracker Application

-Ionic application build to allow for the rendering of fish migrations on google maps(AGM).
+Ionic application that provides the ability for the rendering of fish migrations on google maps(AGM).